 ¼ cup minced shallots

-If you are using a sous vide device: Season the steaks with salt and pepper and place them in a vacuum sealed bag with a couple sprigs of thyme, 1 garlic clove, 1/2 Tbs of dehydrated onion flakes, and 1 Tbs of butter.
-Seal the bag and set your device to 121 F and drop the bag in for 3-4 hours.
+If you are using a sous vide device: Season the steaks with salt and pepper and place them in a vacuum sealed bag with a couple sprigs of thyme, 1/2 tbsp of each; dehydrated onion flakes and garlic flakes, and 1 Tbs of butter (optional).
+Seal the bag and set your device to 125 F and drop the bag in for 3-4 hours.
 Open the bag remove the steaks, strain and reserve the liquid to add to the pan along with the wine mixture described above.
 Sear the steaks very quickly before slicing into cubes and adding them to the final step of the recipe.